Stringy Corrections to Heterotic SU(3)-Geometry: Conclusions

 Let us comment on the assumption of a smooth $\ap \to 0$ limiting metric, which is used throughout our analysis.
 There are in fact examples in string theory (and not supergravity) that do not satisfy this assumption.
 But if this $\ap \to 0$ limit does not produce genuine limiting fields on the threefold, such solutions do not have sigma model descriptions and must be described by other methods such as duality.

 Nonetheless, the example of a $T^2$ fibration over a $K3$ receives interest and so we comment very briefly on the set-up.
-The Calabi-Yau threefold $X$ is a $T^2$ fibered over a $K3$ base $S$, and there are many works on its analysis in string theory and pure mathematics \cite{Dasgupta:1999ss, Fu:2006vj, Becker:2006et, Becker:2009df,Melnikov:2014ywa,Garcia-Fernandez:2018qcl}.
+The Calabi-Yau threefold given by a $T^2$ fibered over a $K3$ base was suggested in \cite{Dasgupta:1999ss} to have significance in string theory, and it has been widely studied in both string theory and pure mathematics \cite{Fu:2006vj, Becker:2006et, Becker:2009df,Melnikov:2014ywa,Garcia-Fernandez:2018qcl}.
 In particular, Fu-Yau \cite{Fu:2006vj} constructed solutions to the nonlinear constraint \eqref{eq:iddbo} for $i \partial \bar{\partial} \omega$ over these geometries.

 Let $X$ be the total space of a $U(1) \times U(1)$ principal bundle over a $K3$ surface $S$.
 Let $(\o_S,\O_S)$ be a Calabi-Yau structure on $S$.
 The hermitian metric and holomorphic volume form on the threefold $X$ are: \beq \o \= e^{2\phi} \o_S + \frac{\ii a}{2}\, \ITh \w \IThb~, \quad \O_X \= \sqrt{a}\, \O_S \w \ITh~, \eeq where $a$ is a constant denoting the volume of the torus.
 Here $\phi: S \rightarrow \mathbb{R}$ is a function on the base and $\ITheta = \ITheta^1 + \ii \ITheta^2$ and $\ITheta^i$ is a connection 1-form on each $U(1)$-bundle factor.
 Flux quantization has the implication that $a$ is a multiple of $2\pi \ap$ \cite{Melnikov:2014ywa}.
 This setup is such that the metric and Hermitian form on the threefold are not well-defined in the large-radius (i.e., $\ap \to 0$) limit as the geometry collapses down to the base $(S, e^{2 \phi} \o_S)$.